nkpatro/catcoin/README.md

 validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.

-Further information about Litecoin Core is available in the [doc folder](https://litecoin.org).
+Further information about the Litecoin Core software, see [https://litecoin.org](https://litecoin.org)

 License
 -------